 When setting prices paid for certified grapes or negotiating contract details, we encourage wineries to take into consideration that growers make a significant financial investment in the form of annual certification fees and the cost of labor necessary for managing records.
-Some wineries offer growers a price premium of about $50 per ton for certified grapes, but compensation is not limited to price premiums and wineries should experiment with creative compensation systems.
+Most wineries offer growers a price premium of about $50 per ton for certified grapes.

 Applying to use the Lodi Rules seal

-Wineries intending to use the Lodi Rules seal on their labels must contact the Lodi Winegrape Commission and request an application.
-Applications can be submitted at any time throughout the year, but must be completed before your graphic artist begins integrating the Lodi Rules seal into label design and before labels are submitted to TTB’s COLAs.
+Wineries intending to use the Lodi Rules seal on their labels must submit an application.
+Applications can be submitted at any time throughout the year, but must be completed before a graphic artist begins integrating the Lodi Rules seal into label design and before labels are submitted to TTB’s COLAs.
 Once your application has been processed, you will receive a digital file of the Lodi Rules seal for use in label design.
-The application can be requested from Matthew Hoffman at the Lodi Winegrape Commission at firstname.lastname@example.org or (209) 367-4726.

 Requirements for using the Lodi Rules seal

-The Lodi Rules is known as one of the most rigorous sustainable viticulture certification programs in existence.
+Lodi Rules is recognized as one of the most rigorous sustainable viticulture certification programs in existence.
+In 2014, the program earned a Governor’s Environmental & Economic Leadership Award (GEELA).
 Just as growers are held to high vineyard management standards, wineries using the Lodi Rules seal must meet minimum requirements.
 At least 85% of the grapes used in a bottle of wine bearing the Lodi Rules seal must be Lodi Rules certified.

 Chain of custody

 Wineries are required by the U.S. Alcohol and Tobacco Tax and Trade Bureau (TTB) to keep chain of custody records.
-Wineries must keep wine production records documenting blending practices to ensure that the final product meets the minimum percentage of certified grapes (85%).
-This system of record keeping is critical as it ensures the legitimacy and validity of the Lodi Rules seal.
-TTB regulates all claims made on wine labels, including certifications like the Lodi Rules.
+Wineries must keep records documenting blending practices to ensure that the final product meets the minimum percentage of certified grapes (85%).
+Record keeping is critical as it ensures the legitimacy and validity of the Lodi Rules seal.
+TTB regulates all claims made on wine labels, including certifications like Lodi Rules.
 Every harvest upon purchasing certified grapes, wineries must acquire a copy of the Lodi Rules certificate from the grower.
 Certificates are issued to growers annually upon fulfillment of certification requirements.
-When submitting your wine label applications to TTB’s Certificates of Label Approval system (COLAs) we recommend attaching a copy of the Lodi Rules certificate in the “other documents” section of the application.
+When submitting your wine label applications to TTB’s Certificates of Label Approval system (COLAs), we recommend attaching a copy of the Lodi Rules certificate in the “other documents” section of the application.
 Chain of custody records may be reviewed by TTB during an audit.